forwardemail/forwardemail.net/app/views/faq/index.md

 * `MAIL FROM` - This indicates the envelope mail from address of the email.
 If a value is entered, it must be a valid RFC 5322 email address.
 Empty values are permitted.
 We [check for backscatter](#how-do-you-protect-against-backscatter) here, and we also check the MAIL FROM against our [denylist](#do-you-have-a-denylist).
 We finally check senders that are not on the allowlist for rate limiting (see the section on [Rate Limiting](#do-you-have-rate-limiting) and [allowlist](#do-you-have-an-allowlist) for more information).

 * `RCPT TO` - This indicates the recipient(s) of the email.
 These must be valid RFC 5322 email addresses.
 We only permit up to 50 envelope recipients per message (this is different than the "To" header from an email).
 We also check for a valid [Sender Rewriting Scheme](https://en.wikipedia.org/wiki/Sender_Rewriting_Scheme) ("SRS") address here to protect against spoofing with our SRS domain name.
-Recipients provided that contain a "no-reply" address will receive a 553 error.
-See the [complete list of "no-reply" addresses below](#what-are-no-reply-addresses).
 We also check the recipient against our [denylist](#do-you-have-a-denylist).

 * `DATA` - This is the core part of our service which processes an email.
 See the section [How do you process an email for forwarding](#how-do-you-process-an-email-for-forwarding) below for more insight.